ovr/ovr.github.io/app/_posts/en/2014/128-days-opensource.md

 ##Lynx

 Some moth ago I decided something about that I need to build new project because all ORMs what I used is slower and bigger.
-The decision was immediate to make new project, where I will merge philosophy Of Doctrine 2, my experience and Zephir language.
+The decision was immediate to make new project, where I will implement philosophy Of Doctrine 2, my experience and Zephir language.

 [Project page](http://lynx.github.io/lynx/)